It’s amazing to see so many pet sitters beginning to understand the value of writing plenty of content on their websites.

 Using the dog parks article as an example, you might end it with something like:

 “Over to you, please!
 Let us know in the comments below how often you take your dog to the park.
 Has your pooch made some lifelong playmates this way?
-Any other dog park tips or tricks you care to share?”
+Any other dog park tips or tricks you care to share that we can include?”

 You’ll notice I do this with each of the posts on this site.